ethereum/ethereum-org-website/src/content/guides/how-to-register-an-ethereum-account/index.md

 ### If I lose my phone/hardware wallet, do I need to use the same wallet app again to recover the lost funds?

-No, you can use almost any wallet as the recovery process is standardized.
-You will have to enter the recovery phrase into any new wallet app, it can be different app from the one you used before.
-It is almost impossible to recover lost funds without recovery phrase.
+No, you can use almost any wallet as the recovery process is largely standardized whereby only knowledge of the recovery phrase is required.
+You will have to enter the recovery phrase into any new wallet app, it can be a different app from the one you used before.
+It is almost impossible to recover lost funds without the recovery phrase.